AngeloGaeta1990/Password_generator/README.md

 - `prefix` (str): The first five characters of the hash code (initialized as None).
 - `secure` (bool): True if the API reported that the password is secure, False otherwise, and None if there is no API response.

-### Mixin Class
+### Mixins Classes

-It is a mixin class containing methods available to other "classes".
+The mixins file contains a class for each function.
-It contains a different subclass for each function:
+Each function is generic, and developers can import them outside this project context.
+It also simplifies future enhancements, as new classes can inherit them.

 - **NumbersMixin**: Generates a list of random numbers
 - **SpecialCharactersMixin**: Generates a list of random special characters